Hypoparathyroidism

 Hypoparathyroidism is decreased function of the parathyroid glands with underproduction of parathyroid hormone (PTH).
 This can lead to low levels of calcium in the blood, often causing cramping and twitching of muscles or tetany (involuntary muscle contraction), and several other symptoms.
 It is a very rare disease.
-The condition can be inherited, but it is also encountered after thyroid or parathyroid gland surgery, and it can be caused by immune system-related damage as well as a number of rarer causes.
-The diagnosis is made with blood tests, and other investigations such as genetic testing depending on the results.
+The condition can be inherited, but it is also encountered after thyroid or parathyroid gland surgery, and it can be caused by immune system-related damage as well as several rarer causes.
+The diagnosis is made with blood tests, and other investigations such as genetic testing, depending on the results.
 The primary treatment of hypoparathyroidism is calcium and vitamin D supplementation.
 Calcium replacement or vitamin D can ameliorate the symptoms but can increase the risk of kidney stones and chronic kidney disease.
 Additionally, medications such as recombinant human parathyroid hormone or teriparatide may be given by injection to replace the missing hormone.

 Signs and symptoms

 The main symptoms of hypoparathyroidism are the result of the low blood calcium level, which interferes with normal muscle contraction and nerve conduction.
 As a result, people with hypoparathyroidism can experience paresthesia, an unpleasant tingling sensation around the mouth and in the hands and feet, as well as muscle cramps and severe spasms known as "tetany" that affect the hands and feet.
 Many also report a number of subjective symptoms such as fatigue, headaches, bone pain and insomnia.
 Crampy abdominal pain may occur.
 Physical examination of someone with hypocalcemia may show tetany, but it is also possible to provoke tetany of the facial muscles by tapping on the facial nerve (a phenomenon known as Chvostek's sign) or by using the cuff of a sphygmomanometer to temporarily obstruct the blood flow to the arm (a phenomenon known as Trousseau's sign of latent tetany).

-A number of medical emergencies can arise in people with low calcium levels.
-These are seizures, severe irregularities in the normal heart beat, as well as spasm of the upper part of the airways or the smaller airways known as the bronchi (both potentially causing respiratory failure).
+Several medical emergencies can arise in people with low calcium levels.
+These are seizures, severe irregularities in the normal heart beat (specifically prolongation of the QT interval), as well as spasm of the upper part of the airways or the smaller airways known as the bronchi (both potentially causing respiratory failure).